JusticeShultz/AsteriaModdingDocumentation/documentation/gettingstarted/index.md

 # Setup For Manual Updates:

-Step 2: Download the SDK package file from here: (GitHub release page)
+Step 2: Download the SDK package file from here: https://github.com/JusticeShultz/Asteria-Modding-SDK/releases

 Step 3: Create a new Unity project.
 Make sure you are creating this project with Unity v2023.1.12f1